marcantondahmen/automad/README.md

 ## Installation

+Automad can be installed using [Docker](https://docker.com), [Composer](https://getcomposer.org) or manually.

+### Composer

 The fastest way to get Automad up and running is to use Composer.

 	composer create-project automad/automad .

 Follow this [guide](https://automad.org/getting-started#composer) to finish the installation and get started quickly.

+### Docker

+In case you quickly want to get Automad up and running including a webserver and PHP 8, you use the official Docker image.
+The first time you run this image, a new user account for the Automad dashboard will be created automatically.
+The account details are displayed in the terminal and therefore the image shouldn't run in detached mode.

+	docker run -p 80:80 automad/automad

+After the first run you can use the following command to run the image in detached mode.

+	docker run -dp 80:80 automad/automad

+### Manual Download

 Alternatively Automad can also be [installed manually](https://automad.org/getting-started#manual-installation).

 ## Documentation